 Heart cancer is extremely rare.
-For example, a review of more than 12,000 autopsies identified only seven cases of primary cardiac tumor — an incidence of less than 0.1 percent.
+For example, one study reviewed more than 12,000 autopsies and found only seven cases of primary cardiac tumor.
 At Mayo Clinic, on average only one case of heart cancer is seen each year.

 See more Expert Answers

 - Gaasch WH, et al. Cardiac tumors. http://www.uptodate.com/home.
 Accessed March 5, 2015.

 - Bonow RO, et al. Cardiovascular complications of cancer therapeutic agents.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed March 5, 2015.

 - Simpson L, et al. Malignant primary cardiac tumors: Review of a single institution experience.
 Cancer.
 2008;112:2440.